hexagon-oss/vhdl_prng/README.txt

 about its period.
 The period depends on the seed value, and is believed to be long (at least 2**80) for the vast majority of seed choices.

-After reset and after each reseeding, the RNG needs to process 1152 bits to initialize its state.
+After reset and after each reseeding, the RNG must process 1152 bits to initialize its state.
 This takes up to 1152 clock cycles, depending on the configured number of bits per cycle.
 The RNG can not provide random data during this time.